Prof. Derek Deasy

 Event: The Grand Tour

-Derek works regularly in leadership development programmes for high potentials and senior executives at INSEAD, and has contributed to open and in-company executive Programs, as well as to the full time MBAs, at the Copenhagen Business School in Denmark, and at IMD in Switzerland.
+Derek works regularly in development programmes for senior executives at INSEAD, and has contributed to open and in-company executive Programs, as well as to the full time MBAs, at the Copenhagen Business School in Denmark, and at IMD in Switzerland.
 He has given input on the psychodynamics of organisations to the Clinical Psychology doctoral programme at Trinity College, Dublin.
-He also has a varied coaching and consulting practice, currently including individual work with corporate leaders and work with teams in the technology sector and in entrepreneurial ventures.
+He also has a varied executive coaching and consulting practice, currently including individual work with corporate leaders and work with teams in the technology sector and in entrepreneurial ventures.

 Derek brings to all his work a particular focus on the personal benefits and costs of authenticity, effectiveness and success.
 He supports executives in developing functional approaches to self-care and resilience when dealing with jobs and tasks that require personal presence and intense emotional investment.
 Over the past decade, he has worked with corporations and executives in a wide range of sectors including construction, pharmaceuticals, fashion, technology and professional services.

 In 2011 Derek was granted the title of Honorary Associate Professor of the Institute of Work, Health and Organisation with the University of Nottingham.
 He consults regularly to group relations conferences in Europe and the United States.